fwat4specfem/fwat_docs/installation.rst

     NDIM = 1000000
     NWINDOWS = 2000

-How to Modify the FWAT to fit your version of `SPECFEM3D`
+How to Modify FWAT to fit your version of SPECFEM3D
 ------------------------------------------------------------

-If you have to use a different version, your may take the following steps to modify the FWAT package in order to fit your version of `SPECFEM3D`.
+If you have to use a different version, your may take the following steps to modify the **FWAT** package in order to fit your version of `SPECFEM3D`.

 .. code-block:: bash